mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 | Total Revenue            | $94,930.78     | $85,727.02     | <font color="red">-$9,203.76 (-10%)</font>      |
 | **Profit**               | **$28,454.42** | **$8,163.88**  | **<font color="red">-$20,290.54 (-71%)</font>** |

+Revenue is down a bit, but $80k +/- $10k is about our norm, so I'm not too concerned.
+My priority right now is sticking the landing on our manufacturing transition.

 Our short-term profit is down because we paid for three months' worth of Raspberry Pis this month, but our three-month average profit is still healthily above $20k/month.

 ## Correcting issues in the first article sample